Jinshi (The Apothecary Diaries): Critical response

 Collider compared them to K-dramas due to how they often involve cases of medicine with a high level of detail and how different is the latter's relationship from other women.
 The writer added "Maomao is a brilliant protagonist who is instantly loveable from her passion for apothecary and nosy brain." praising the evolution of her relationship with Jinshi and how the second season of the anime can build on this after seeing previews.
 IGN said most of the series' entertainment comes from how Maomao reacts to the characters' facades as well as her hostile and playful interactions with Jinshi.
 In retrospect, Polygon said the relationship was also entertaining, considering the true nature behind their casual interactions as they constantly hide secrets from each other.

 During a scene from the second season, Jinshi and Maomao nearly kiss when she falls over him in a cave and when the latter tries to get up, she squeezes the former's crotch under the belief she grabbed a large frog by accident since she did not know Jinshi was faking being eunuch.
 After this, Jinshi and Maomao start arguing about the crotch indirectly by instead talking about frogs.
 Polygon claimed this accident became hot topic on social media as several fans joked about frogs and whether or not Jinshi's crotch size was fitting for a frog.
 Nevertheless, the writer from Polygon enjoyed the chemistry the duo has and expected in future episodes, their relationship is further explored.
+The scene was also praised as one of the best moments in anime from the same year for the unusual mix sexual tension and comedy while also changing the dynamic between this two characters in the process.
 As the second season of the story moves to a more action narrative, Jinshi's portrayal as a warrior was praised for how he has changed since the beginning, reflecting a major growth in his personality and identity.